git-moss/DrivenByMoss-Documentation/Mackie/Mackie-MCU.md

 * Exclude deactivated items: If active, deactivated items like tracks will not be displayed on the controller.
 This cleans up the displayed banks but also prevents the options to activate an deactivated item from the controller.
 * New clip length: The length of a clip created with the New function.
-* Zoom: If enabled, cursor keys are used for zooming in the arranger.
+* Zoom: If enabled, arrow keys are used for zooming in the arranger.
 * Select Channel on Fader Touch: The channel to which the touched fader belongs is selected if this option is enabled.
 * Activate Volume mode on Fader Touch: If enabled the volume mode is temporarily enabled until the fader is no longer touched.
 * Knob Sensitivity Default: Negative values slow the knobs changes down, positive values speed them up